lemgandi/3mf2stl/README.md

 This code is based on the work of Shawn Haylaka, which was released to the public domain.

-This code is Copyright(c) Charles Shapiro and Shawn Haylaka, October 2016.
+This code is Copyright(c) Charles Shapiro and Shawn Halayka, October 2016.

     This program is free software: you can redistribute it and/or modify